jakir-ruet/python-learning/README.md

 Function

-A function is a group of related statements that performs a specific task.
-Two types of function.
-A function is a block of reusable code that performs a specific task.
-Functions allow you to organize your code, make it more modular, and avoid repetition.
-Functions can take inputs, process them, and return outputs.
+A function is a group of related statements designed to perform a specific task.
+There are two types of functions.
+A function is a reusable block of code that helps organize your program, making it more modular and reducing repetition.
+Functions can accept inputs, process them, and return outputs

 Types